Alanapiereid/SERIE_A_FIND_A_PLAYER_K_NEAREST_NEIGHBOURS/README.md

 `Enter a Serie A player's name, get a player with most similar characteristics back.
 Transfermarkt has this feature but I wanted to put it together myself.
 This uses Euclidean distance.`

-I love the Italian Serie A so this is a program for finding players who are similar based their number of performances, assists, goals scored and cards but NOT their position.
+`I love the Italian Serie A so this is a program for finding players who are similar based their number of performances, assists, goals scored and cards but NOT their position.`

-Transfermarkt (who provided the initial dataset via Kaggle) do this already but I wanted to create my own solution.
-I also guess that a player's position in the main determinant in Transfermarkt's clustering.
+`Transfermarkt provided the initial dataset via Kaggle.`

-I essentially wanted to see would players from the same position be grouped together in clusters based on performance data and some physical characteristics like age and height.
+`Players are grouped based on performance data and some physical characteristics like age and height.`